Terrorism in Europe

-The bombings of the Madrid train system in 2004 (left, makeshift shrine), the bombing of Air India Flight 182 in 1985 (centre, memorial), and the City of Poros ship attack in 1988 (right, City of Poros in 1988) constitute the deadliest attacks carried out in Europe on land, in aviation, and in nautical transport respectively, killing 192, 329, and 11 people.
+The bombing of St. Nedelya Church in Sofia in 1925 (left, St. Nedelya church after bombing), the bombing of Air India Flight 182 in 1985 (centre, memorial), and the City of Poros ship attack in 1988 (right, City of Poros in 1988) constitute the deadliest attacks carried out in Europe on land, in aviation, and in nautical transport respectively, killing 213, 329, and 11 people.

 Terrorism in Europe has a long and bloody history.
 This has often been linked to nationalist and separatist movements (separating countries), while other acts have been related to politics (including anarchism, far-right and far-left extremism), religious extremism, or organized crime.
-Terrorism in the European sections of the Eurasian countries of Turkey and Russia are not included in this list.
+Terrorism in the European sections of the Eurasian countries of Turkey and Russia is not included in this list.

 History

 Definitions

 There are more than one hundred definitions of terrorism in scholarly literature.
 Because the term is used in polemical contexts, the word itself can become part of the campaign.
 A simple definition would be "use of force against innocent people for political purposes".
 Some scholars argue that there is no true or correct definition due to terrorism being an abstract concept without a real presence.
 Legal definitions contain internal contradictions and might be misused.
 There is an overlap between terrorism and various other forms of conflict and violent action, including civil wars or non-international armed conflicts.
 This is the case with several significant non-international conflicts in Europe, where there thus can be dispute as to what counts as terrorism: examples include the Irish War of Independence (1919–21), the breakup of Yugoslavia and subsequent conflicts, the First (1994–1996) and Second Chechen Wars (1999–2009), and the War of Dagestan (1999).